nightmode/feri/docs/api/config.md

 config.language = 'en-us'
 ```

 Note: API users should use [functions.setLanguage](functions.md#functionssetlanguage) to change both this variable and [share.language.loaded](share.md#sharedlanguageloaded) at the same time.
-Command line users only need to set this variable.
+Command line users only need to set `config.langauge` in a custom config file.

 ## config.livereloadFileTypes